braydio/RSAssistant/README.md

   token: "ID_OF_YOUR_NEW_BOT"
   token: "ID_OF_YOUR_NEW_BOT"
 ```
-Once the settings are setting'ed and the bot is ready to start doing the work of a small team of interns,
+Once the settings are set, initialize the bot with the following commands:

-  |> Set up and initialize a venv

-  |>> Install the required packages with pip install

-  |>>> Start the robit as in the next few lines:

 ```
 python -m venv venv
 venv/Scripts/activate
 pip install -r requirements.txt python RSAssistant.py discord
 ```
-7(?)
-I probably missed some stuff but feel free to DM me if you have questions

 ## Account Names

-Account names are set in config/account_mapping.json.
+Account names are managed in two files:

+  - logs/excel/ReverseSplitLog.xlsx (Excel file)
+  - config/account_mapping.json (JSON file)

 >[!NOTE]
 >If account nickname is not specified, the account is saved as '(Broker) (Group #) (Account #)' eg 'Webull 1 1234'

-The names listed on the
+Account Mapping in account_mapping.json:
 ```
-    LEFT SIDE     |     RIGHT SIDE is the OUTPUT     |     ARE CUSTOM NAMES
-FROM auto-rsa     |     which can be modified

         "Webull 1": {
             "1234": "Margin Account Nickname",
             "2345": "Account Nickname",